• 01245 26 56 11

 Christian Norman

 Christian is a highly experienced leader and manager in the education sector having had a long career with Colchester Institute and previously with North Lindsey College.
-He has held a range of senior cross-college and departmental positions, including Curriculum Manager, Head of Centre and Director of Faculty where he focused on strategic and operational curriculum management.
+He has held a range of senior cross-college and departmental positions, including Curriculum Manager, Head of Centre, and Director of Faculty where he focused on strategic and operational curriculum management.
 He has a broad knowledge of the post 16 education sector, quality improvement and general project management.
-He is a qualified teacher and has developed a large range of business courses from pre GCSE to postgraduate level.
+He is a qualified teacher and has developed a large range of business courses from pre-GCSE to postgraduate level.
 Christian formerly chaired the Colchester Aimhigher Partnership and is particularly keen that all students are inspired and have the opportunity to progress to achieve their goals.
 In addition, having established the Career Ready Business programme at Colchester Institute, he remains on their ‘Business and IT Local Advisory Board’ and also volunteers as a Speaker for Guide Dogs.

 Jaya Patten